michaelcukier/Poker-Hand-Tracker/readme.md

 This program processes the hand histories .txt files to extract some relevant data, such as hole cards, position, etc.
 A CLI has been created for convenience, to update the database with new hand histories, create plots, create PrettyPrintable tables, etc.
-It has been built to make it easy to extend it and add your own plots or tables with whatever data or insight you're looking for (see #Adding my own plots or table)
+It has been built to make it easy to extend it and add your own plots or tables with whatever data or insight you're looking for (see #Adding my own plots or table).

 Command Line Options
 --------------------